Injury Fund

 Medical and Dental claims must be submitted with the following:

-• A fully completed Injury Claim Form – signed by the player/parent, club and county secretaries.
+• A fully completed Injury Fund Claim Form – signed by the player/parent, coach, club and county secretaries.

 Loss of Wages

-Once certified fit to return to work, the following must be submitted by post to the address above:
+Loss of Wages claims must be submitted only once certified fit to return to work, and the following must be submitted by post to the address above:

-• Fully completed Injury Claim Form with Section C completed and stamped by your employer
+• Fully completed Injury Fund Claim Form with Section C completed and stamped by your employer

-• The statement from Social Welfare confirming a claim was made and the benefit provided
+• The statement from Social Welfare confirming a claim was made and any or nil benefit provided

 • A medical certificate from a medical doctor confirming the full timeframe that you were unfit to work and the date you returned to work